kailash-manasarovar/statement/docs/timeline/early-years/interim.md

 - I see a psychotherapist once a week at Barnet Hospital.
 - I'm healing.
 - I realize I have to get away from my family if I want to really heal.
 - I make plans to move to Ireland.
+I'm choosing Ireland because I have connected with a trauma therapist who is going to be giving courses there from February 2020.
 - I'm still feeling suicidally depressed and anxious but less so, and I'm not using any medication or drinking alcohol.

 ## October 2019